Qrucial/Mycelium/README.md

 # Voronoi &middot; [![GitHub license](https://img.shields.io/badge/license-GPL3%2FApache2-blue)](https://github.com/Qrucial/voronoi/blob/main/LICENSE)
+Voronoi is the signing sub-system of QRUCIAL DAO for stopping unwanted behaviour in client systems.

 Making "decentralized" blockchain projects actually decentralized and more secure.
 We take Substrate as our base system, implement ECDSA signing and verification logics for solving issues related to single point of failures and code that centralizes projecets.